Websites Selected by Librarians

 - Ben's Guide to US Government for Kids from the Government Printing Office

-- Data & Research (Nebraska Databook) statistics about Nebraska from the Department of Economic Development
+- Data and Research (Nebraska Databook) comprehensive source from the Nebraska Department of Economic Development for Nebraska statistics on many topics

 - Famous Nebraskans